100daysofkubernetes/100DaysOfKubernetes/src/helm/partone.md

 helm uninstall <name of the chart>
 ```

-In the next video, we are going to look at ways that you can customize your chart.
+In the next section, we are going to look at ways that you can customize your chart.